 The Adolescent Medicine Fellowship at Cincinnati Children’s is a 3-year, ACGME-accredited program.
-We seek trainees who are board eligible or board certified in pediatrics, internal medicine, internal medicine-pediatrics, and family medicine.
+Applicants must be board eligible or board certified in an ACGME-accredited pediatrics, internal medicine, internal medicine-pediatrics, or family medicine residency.
 Candidates who have completed an internal medicine or family medicine residency and have demonstrated exceptional research or leadership achievements may be eligible to enter a 2-year program.

 Foreign medical graduates/physicians who have graduated from a medical school outside of the United States, Canada, or Puerto Rico must have a valid ECFMG certificate that does not expire prior to the start of fellowship.